toltec-dev/toltec/docs/package.md

 ## Writing a package recipe

-A **package recipe** is a Bash script containing the metadata and instructions needed to build a package from source.
+A **package recipe** is a Bash script containing the metadata and instructions needed to build a set of related packages from source.
 These recipes are used by the packaging script to generate installable package archives for the Opkg package manager.

 > **Note:** Recipe scripts should not be marked as executable because they are not meant to be executed directly but rather meant to be sourced by the packaging script.